-- FS 17 Continue to support protection of lands within the Agricultural Land Reserve (ALR) for agricultural uses.
-Applications for exclusion of land from the ALR are not supported. - FS 18 Amend the Zoning Bylaw to guide the location of buildings and structures, including agricultural structures, to maximize the agricultural potential of prime soil resources.
-This includes establishing maximum farm residential dwelling and footprint sizes commensurate with urban lot areas and establishing maximum road setbacks. - FS 19 Maximize the potential for agricultural land to be used for agriculture by discouraging subdivision into smaller parcels. - FS 20 Where property is adjacent to land in the ALR and lands designated as agriculture, ensure that development limits associated negative impacts on and from adjacent agricultural operations by providing appropriate buffers, mitigation measures, careful site planning, and neighbourhood education as per Development Permit Area guidelines for farm protection, and by consulting with the Ministry of Agriculture and the Agricultural Land Commission (ALC). - FS 21 Explore incentive programs and options to encourage agricultural land preservation and production.
+- FS 16 Continue to support protection of lands within the Agricultural Land Reserve (ALR) for agricultural uses.
+Applications for exclusion of land from the ALR are not supported. - Amend the Zoning Bylaw to guide the location of buildings and structures, including agricultural structures, to maximize the agricultural potential of prime soil resources.
+This includes establishing maximum farm residential dwelling and footprint sizes commensurate with urban lot areas and establishing maximum road setbacks. - FS 18 Maximize the potential for agricultural land to be used for agriculture by discouraging subdivision into smaller parcels. - Where property is adjacent to land in the ALR and lands designated as agriculture, ensure that development limits associated negative impacts on and from adjacent agricultural operations by providing appropriate buffers, mitigation measures, careful site planning, and neighbourhood education as per Development Permit Area guidelines for farm protection, and by consulting with the Ministry of Agriculture and the Agricultural Land Commission (ALC).

-Objective 5 Food processing, warehousing, and distribution activities are permitted in urban areas of Courtenay
+FS5.
+Food processing, warehousing, and distribution activities are permitted in urban areas of Courtenay

-FS 22 Support amendment of the Zoning Bylaw to ensure that small-scale food processing, warehousing, distribution, and other activities required to strengthen a regional food economy are permitted in more land uses including commercial, light industrial, and where live-work uses are permitted.
+Support amendment of the Zoning Bylaw to ensure that small-scale food processing, warehousing, distribution, and other activities required to strengthen a regional food economy are permitted in more land uses including commercial, light industrial, and where live-work uses are permitted.

-Objective 6 Food security actions are regionally coordinated
+FS6.
+Food security actions are regionally coordinated

-- FS 23 Support the establishment of a regional food hub. 🕂 🃣 - FS 24 Support and participate in the development of a regional food security plan that considers emergency, short- and long-term food supply and infrastructure needs and opportunities as part of a critical infrastructure assessment, including developing the conditions for more local agricultural production and economic development.
+FS 21 Support the establishment of a regional food hub. +

+Support and participate in the development of a regional food security plan that considers short- and long-term food supply and infrastructure needs and opportunities as part of a critical infrastructure assessment, including developing the conditions for more local agricultural production and economic development.
 Identify an appropriate role for the City in supporting local food security in relation to other organizations, agencies, and jurisdictions.
 Strive to have Indigenous traditional food knowledge and experiences, needs of equity-priority groups, and climate mitigation and adaptation goals inform the plan.